 B. Breach Details 1.
 Date(s) of breach: 2.
-Time o of breach: 3.
+Time of breach: 3.
 Location of breach: 4.
-When and how was the breach discovered ed?
+When and how was the breach discovered 4.
+When and how was the breach discovered?
 5. Provide a brief description of the breach (what happ ened, how it happe ned, etc.): 6.
-Identify the person whose information was compror personal record identifiers, if applicable).
-If informatio more than one person was compromised, please attack n regarding 7.
+Identify the person whose information we personal record identifiers, if applicable).
+I more than one person was compromised, p f informatio n regarding 7.
 Is/are the affected individual(s) aware of the breach?
 Yes No Whether yes or no, request direction from the Chief Privacy Officer or the OIPC.
-8. Format of information involved: 9.
-What info ormation was invol ved (check all that apply): Electronic records Medica l Employee Other (describe): Paper records Other (describe): 10.
-List the immediate containment actions s and/or inte erventions, if any: 11.
-Is there information or evidence to support the allegation of the breach?
+8. Format of information involved: Electronic records Paper records Other (describe): Other (describe): Other (describe): Other (describe): Other (describe): Other (describe): 10.
+List the immediate containment actions 10.
+List the immediate containment actions and/or interventions, if any: 11.
+Is there information or evidence to sup port the alle gation of the breac h?
 If yes, please specify: 12.
-Has your supervisor been notified of th YesNo e breach?
-C. Please name the person(s) directly may have caused the breach, victim 1.
+Has your supervisor been notified of th Yes No e breach?
+C. Please name the person(s) directly may have caused the breach, victim = 1.
 Name Title/Position Contact information: 2.
 How was this person involved?
 3. Name Title/Position Contact information: 4.
 How was this person involved?